open-telemetry/opentelemetry-demo/README-Instana.md

 ## Run Instana agent locally

-Create an environment file for `docker-compose` with your Instana connection configuration using the template:
+Create an environment file for `docker-compose` with your Instana connection configuration.
+Use the template:
 ```sh
 cd instana-agent
 cp instana-agent.env.template .env